20 Winter Cocktails Because Nobody Wants to Go Out In This Weather

 Samhain is the Gaelic festival that marks the beginning of the winter season in the Celtic calendar.
 This cocktail is an ode to that holiday, with a spice-laden pumpkin syrup and plenty of apple brandy and cognac to keep you warm until Beltane.

-Winter is the height of citrus and pomegranate season, and they make the perfect garnishes for this large-batch cocktail.
+We're coming up on peak citrus and pomegranate season, and they make the perfect garnishes for this large-batch cocktail.
 Tarragon’s licorice-y flavor pairs perfectly with sweet brandy and Jamaican spiced rum, too.